 Many research articles prove that garlic also improves cognitive intelligence in the form of efficiency, health, and improves the efficacy of neurotransmitters.

 7. Boosts Immune System Strength

-The antioxidant and antimicrobial properties of garlic improves immune system functions.
-In addition, the nutrients like vitamins B6, vitamin C, selenium, and manganese present in garlic can also boost immune system strength.
+The antioxidant and antimicrobial properties of garlic improve immune system functions.
+Additionally, the nutrients like vitamins B6, vitamin C, selenium, and manganese present in garlic can also boost immune system strength.

 9. Improves Bone Health

 It's well documented that the phytoestrogenic effects of garlic have preventive effects against bone loss, especially for women going through premature menopausal syndrome.

 Phytoestrogens are plant-based compounds found in many fruits, vegetables, and some grains.
 Phytoestrogens have many health benefits that complement the ones already found in garlic:

 Garlic also helps to restore calcium content in the bones by modifying intestinal enzyme functions, which increases the calcium absorption rate, preserving bone mass and strength.

 According to research study reports, garlic supplements helped improve bone mineral content and bone tensile strength, which supports the recent claims that garlic can prevent osteoporosis, bone weakening and degradation.

 Acetaminophen is one of the most common painkillers and antipyretic drugs used in today's medicine, having similar effects to ibuprofen it’s used to reduce the severity and pain of fevers.